brimdata/zync/README.md

 In this same way, we can scale out the Zed lake and `zync` processes.

 We assume the following Debezium event types:
-* `r` events indicate a row is initially read during the startup snapshot,
+* `r` events indicate the read of a row during the startup snapshot,
 * `c` events indicate the creation of a new row,
-* `u` events indicate the update to an existing row, and
+* `u` events indicate the update of an existing row, and
 * `d` events indicate the deletion of an existing row.

 To perform denormalization, we need to collect multiple input events to produce a single output event.
-For example, a "create event" on input table A and another "create event" on table B might need to be collated into a mixed "create event" on output table C.  There must be some way to correlate such events, e.g., by presuming there is unique ID present between the two records, or there is a foreign key in record A that can be used to locate the primary key in record B.
+For example, a `c` event" on input table A and another `c` event on table B might need to be collated into a mixed `c` event on output table C.  There must be some way to correlate such events, e.g., by presuming there is unique ID present between the two records, or there is a foreign key in record A that can be used to locate the primary key in record B.

-Also, it might be desirable for an "update event" on table A to wait for an "update event" on table B to perform a denormalized "update event" on table C where the ETL needs info from both the A update and the B update to produce the combined C update.
+Also, it might be desirable for a `u` event on table A to wait for an `u` event on table B to perform a denormalized `u` event on table C where the ETL needs info from both the A update and the B update to produce the combined C update.
 Or, in other cases,
 it might be more straightforward to simply allow the individual updates to be transformed to table C updates.
-This would mean the ETL steps should be specified in pieces so the `etl` command could apply a single configuration to a combined A/B update vs a single A or a single B update.
+This would mean the ETL steps should be specified in pieces so the `etl` command could apply a single configuration to a combined A/B update versus a single A or a single B update.

 The `zync etl` command assumes that each input record participates in exactly one transformation event.
 This way, `zync etl` can track which input records have